-Eastington Primary has an active School Council which plays an important role in the life of the school.
-It provides the opportunity for young people to 'have a voice' and fully engage with a variety of important issues that affect their learning and the school.
+Eastington Primary has an active School Council - they plays an important role in the life of the school.
+The SC provides the opportunity for young people to 'have a voice' and fully engage with a variety of important issues that affect their learning and the school.
 They organise the charity fundraising for the school and take part in community events.